Where is the best seat at Carnegie Hall?

 Modern and cool, ideal for every musical genre

 Elegant and intimate, a jewel-box of a theater

 Parquet [1st level]

 - Whether there’s a full orchestra or a single performer, experience sensational acoustics and be near all the action!

-- The first few rows get you closest to the world’s best artists, but with the stage a few feet above the seats, you may have to look upwards to see the performance.
+- The first few rows get you closest to the world’s best artists, but with the stage a few feet above the seats, you may have to look upward to see the performance.

-- Enjoy a snack or a drink with a visit to the Cafe.
+- Enjoy a snack or a drink with a visit to the Weill Café.

 - Designated aisle seats with retractable armrests are available.

 - Sitting in the Parquet offers you a full view of Stern Auditorium / Perelman Stage.
 Like in all auditoriums, if you are seated on the far left or right, you may miss some of the details on the opposite end of the stage.

 - The First Tier offers the outstanding experience of hearing a performance from an elegantly appointed box.